Philippine flying lemur: Major threats

 The Philippine flying lemur is threatened by massive destruction of its forest habitat, owing partly to logging and the development of land for agriculture.

-It is a primary prey of the Philippine eagle, and is also hunted by humans for food.
+It is a primary prey of the Philippine eagle making up to 90% of the eagle's diet.
+It is also hunted by humans for food.

 Conservation

-Due to the phylogenetic, morphological, and ecological uniqueness of the order Dermoptera, conservation efforts in respect to this species are highly important and must be reassessed and continued, especially due to the recent discoveries of the potential new Bornean and Javan species that are genetically and morphologically different.

 The IUCN 1996 had declared the species vulnerable owing to the destruction of lowland forests and to hunting, but it was listed as least concern in 2008.
 The 2008 IUCN report indicates the species persists in the face of degraded habitat, with its current population large enough to avoid the threatened category.
 Since colugos have limited dispersal abilities, they are increasingly vulnerable as deforestation is occurring at increasing rates.
 Other threats to the species include hunting by the farmers of the plantations they sometimes invade, where they are considered pests, since they eat fruits and flowers.
 In local cultures, their flesh is also consumed as a delicacy; other uses of the colugo vary in different regions of the Philippines.
 In Bohol, their fur is used as material for native hats, but in Samar, the species is considered a bad omen and is killed either to be used as a warning or to get rid of the omen.
 The animal is largely unknown in many areas in the Philippines such that on Facebook, its image was once mistaken for a supernatural creature that was said to feed on other animals, though in reality, the endangered species is a folivore that feeds on fruits, flowers, and leaves.